ssidartaa/ssidartaa/README.md

 ### 👋 "Aoooba", my name is Sidarta Kauã and here you can find some information about me:

-- 🔭 I’m Full-stack Developer, and currently looking for a new job as Front-end or Back-end developer.
+- 🔭 I’m Full-stack Developer, and currently working on Innovation serviços digitais
 - 🌱 I’m currently learning Computer Science
 - 📫 How to reach me: ssidartaaoli@gmail.com or https://www.linkedin.com/in/ssidartaa/.
 - ⚡ Curious fact: I'm very calm, so calm that if something bad happened to me, I would probably just look and say "ah.. ok".